EddyPBR/my-nextjs-setup/README.md

 With everything set up, now run the `yarn lint` command in your terminal.
 So eslint must have returned some syntax errors, so you can either solve it one-by-one or just run the `yarn lint --fix` command and it will force the code and fix it.

-PS: In case of error with eslint or prettier, remove the directory `node_modules` and `yarn-lock` and run the command `yarn` in your terminal again!
+PS: In case of error with eslint or prettier, remove the folder `node_modules` and `yarn-lock` and run the command `yarn` in your terminal again!

 <br />

 ## PATHS SNIPPETS

-Do you know when you need to access a certain component or file inside a directory, and we have to type 4x the `../` just to get to the directory where the components are? - So the stretches of paths compose to help you.
+Do you know when you need to access a certain component or file inside a folder, and we have to type 4x the `../` just to get to the folder where the components are? - So the stretches of paths compose to help you.

 Inside the `tsconfig.json` file, inside `compiler-options` add the following:
 ```
+  "baseUrl": ".",
   "paths": {
     "@components/*": ["./src/components/*"],
     "@styles/*": ["./src/styles/*"],